INCLASS – Inclusion of Children on the Autism Spectrum in School

 Project Description

-The products – assessment tool and the digital training program with a prototype of the app – will be made available to all schools free of charge (open educational resource).
+The digital training platform and the self-assessment tool as well as a prototype of the app will be made available to all schools free of charge as an open educational resource.

 1 In the current discourse there are different terms, among others the spectrum term as well as autistic/autist, both of which we use in the context of the project.
 At the same time, we distance ourselves from any form of pathologizing terminology.